elohimdzangare/Hand-Gesture-Controlled-Robot/README.md

 ## Known Issues

-- Securing the ESP32 to the glove is a challenge — double sided tape was not strong enough.
-Velcro or hot glue is recommended.
+- Securing the ESP32 to the glove is a challenge.
+Double sided tape was not strong enough.
+Currently figuring out a solution to this.
 - D25 on the robot ESP32 behaved unexpectedly for motor control and was swapped out for D33.

 ## Possible Future Improvements